Histogram: Etymology

-The term "histogram" was first introduced by Karl Pearson, the founder of mathematical statistics, in lectures delivered in 1892 at University College London.
-Pearson's term is sometimes incorrectly said to combine the Greek root γραμμα (gramma) = "figure" or "drawing" with the root ἱστορία (historia) = "inquiry" or "history".
-Alternatively the root ἱστίον (histion) is also proposed, meaning "web" or "tissue" (as in histology, the study of biological tissue).
-Both of these etymologies are incorrect, and in fact Pearson, who knew Ancient Greek well, derived the term from a different if homophonous Greek root, ἱστός = "something set upright", "mast", referring to the vertical bars in the graph.
-Pearson's new term was embedded in a series of other analogous neologisms, such as "stigmogram" and "radiogram".
+The term histogram was first introduced by Karl Pearson, the founder of mathematical statistics, in lectures delivered in 1892 at University College London.
+Pearson's term is sometimes incorrectly said to combine the Greek root γραμμα (gramma; 'figure' or 'drawing') with the root ἱστορία (historia; 'inquiry or 'history').
+Alternatively the root ἱστίον (histion) is also proposed, meaning 'web' or 'tissue' (as in histology, the study of biological tissue).
+Both of these etymologies are incorrect, and in fact Pearson, who knew Ancient Greek well, derived the term from a different if homophonous Greek root, ἱστός ('something set upright' or 'mast'), referring to the vertical bars in the graph.
+Pearson's new term was embedded in a series of other analogous neologisms, such as stigmogram and radiogram.

-Pearson himself noted in 1895 that although the term "histogram" was new, the type of graph it designates was "a common form of graphical representation".
+Pearson himself noted in 1895 that, although the term histogram was new, the type of graph it designates was "a common form of graphical representation".

 In fact the technique of using a bar graph to represent statistical measurements was devised by the Scottish economist, William Playfair, in his Commercial and political atlas (1786).